PJ64/event_sourcing_kinesis/README.md

 ## Example
 This example demonstrates an event sourcing architecture using Amazon Kinesis.
+Records are loaded into the kinesis stream using a Lambda function which is integrated with Amazon API Gateway.
+The Lambda function takes the input from the gateway and writes it to an Amazon Kinesis data stream.

-Records are loaded into the kinesis stream by the process order microservice and the records are then consumed by the invoice and fulfillment microservices.
-You would use a pattern similar to this when you required realtime or near realtime data record processing.
+The event triggers 2 additional Lambda functions.
+The invoice function writes the event object to an Amazon S3 bucket.
+The fulfillment function writes the event data to Amazon DynamoDB.
+You would use a pattern or something similar, when you required realtime or near realtime data record processing.

+There are 3 additional functions used to return items from Amazon DynamoDB or objects from Amazon S3.

 ![architecture](./images/architecture_1.png "Architecture")

+1. The first script creates items (orders) and posts them to an Amazon API Gateway which triggers a Lambda function.
+The Lambda function does two things.

+    a.
+It writes each item to an Amazon DynamoDB table (event_sourcing_kinesis_order table)

+    b.
+It writes the item to an Amazon Kinesis Stream

+    c.
+The Kinesis Stream triggers 2 Lambda functions.
+Both functions pull the records from the stream, one function writes each record to an Amazon S3 bucket, while the other function writes each record to a Amazon DynamoDB table.

+2. The second script is a json formatter which renders json data into a readable format.

+3. The third script retrieves an item from the event_sourcing_kinesis_order table using the parition key (accountid) and sort key (vendorid)

+4. The fourth script retrieves an item from the event_sourcing_kinesis_fulfillment table using the parition key (accountid) and sort key (vendorid)

+5. The final script makes a call to Amazon ApiGateway service which in turn calls a triggers a function that generates a pre-signed url for an S3 object.

 ## Setup

 1. The following prerequisities are required for this example